EarthObservation/RVT_py/docs/start_blend.rst

     # create the BlenderCombination() class instance which will hold the layers (visualizations)
     combination_manual = rvt.blend.BlenderCombination()

-    # we will let blender compute the slrm visualization. so, we need to create
+    # we will let blender compute the simple_local_relief_model visualization. so, we need to create
-    # rvt.default.DefaultValues() and change the parameters for slrm. we will later
+    # rvt.default.DefaultValues() and change the parameters for simple_local_relief_model. we will later
     # add default to the combination_manual.render_all_images() method
     default = rvt.default.DefaultValues()
     default.slrm_rad_cell = 15

     # 1st layer
-    # add slrm layer with 2% perc cuttoff on both sides, multiply blend mode and 25% opacity
+    # add simple_local_relief_model layer with 2% perc cuttoff on both sides, multiply blend mode and 25% opacity
-    # image and image_path parameters both not provided, so slrm is calculated automatically
+    # image and image_path parameters both not provided, so simple_local_relief_model is calculated automatically
     combination_manual.create_layer(
         vis_method="Simple local relief model",
         normalization="perc",